 Complete Your Free Application for Federal Student Aid

 We recommend that all prospective students fill out the free application for federal student aid, or FAFSA.
 The information you report is used by the Department of Education and Harrisburg University to determine your Expected Family Contribution, plus eligibility for federal and institutional need-based grants.

 See how to complete the FAFSA and get your results below.

 The FAFSA application is specific to the academic year, so make sure you are completing the correct version of the application.
-New FAFSA applications become available online at the beginning of January.
+New FAFSA applications become available every year on October 1st.

 You will need to provide Harrisburg University’s Federal School Code in order for your FAFSA to be received and processed by the University.
 HU’s school code is 039483.
 If you attended another university or already completed a FAFSA but did not originally list Harrisburg University’s school code, you will need to update your application with our school code.